LADI/jack-audio-connection-kit-docs/Q_difference_jack1_jack2.md

 **Are we going to have two JACKs forever?**  No.  However nobody forsees a sane way to choose between Jack 1 and Jack 2.
 They're both very good and have loyal followings.
 However, when the time comes to work on Jack 3 (after Jack 1 is deemed "complete") nobody expects this situation to happen again.

 **So what about the version numbers ?** Jack 1 _approaches_ version 1.0.
-At the time of writing it it at version 0.121.3.
+At the time of writing it is at version 0.121.3.
 Jack 2 approaches version 2.0 - at the time of writing it is at version 1.9.10. run `jackd --version` to find out the version that you have installed.

 # Detailed Differences